 By combining your Canvas hash, your Audio Context hash, your exactly installed font list, your precise screen resolution (e.g., 2560x1440), your exact timezone, your specific CPU core count, and your battery charging status... tracking networks can successfully identify you out of entirely millions of identical VPN users with exactly 99.5% accuracy.
 They completely and utterly defeat your VPN without even trying to break the encryption trap.

-How To Actually Mathematically Stop It
+How To Actually Fight Back

 You can't fight fingerprinting by trying to use browser extensions to randomly block random scripts.
 The scripts constantly morph.
 You must attack the deeply flawed browser architecture itself.